-The student should prepare at least two selections for the vocal audition.
-One selection should be from the traditional vocal literature, such as an art song or an aria from Twenty Four Italian Songs and Arias – Schirmer, Inc., or The First Book of Soprano, Mezzo Soprano/Alto, Tenor, Baritone/Bass Solos – Schirmer, Inc. The second selection may be of the student’s choosing and should be of a contrasting style such as musical theater, folk, gospel, or sacred.
+The student should prepare at least two memorized selections for the vocal audition.
+One selection should be from classical vocal literature, such as an art song or an aria from Twenty Four Italian Songs and Arias – Schirmer, Inc., or The First Book of Soprano, Mezzo Soprano/Alto, Tenor, Baritone/Bass Solos – Schirmer, Inc. The second selection may be of the student’s choosing and should be of a contrasting style such as musical theater, folk, gospel, or sacred.
 Upon request, an accompanist will be provided at the audition, although recorded accompaniments are also acceptable.
 The student is expected to demonstrate basic vocal technique and to show potential for further development.
 A sight-reading and ear-training exercise will also be included in the audition.

-The student should prepare to play all major scales in four octaves, as well as two selections of contrasting styles from memory.
+The student should prepare two selections of contrasting styles.
+Where possible, the student should play pieces from the traditional piano literature at least at the difficulty level of a Bach two-part invention or a Mozart sonata, first movement.
+Sight-reading and scales will also be included in the audition.
+The student is expected to demonstrate basic technique and to show potential for further development. student should prepare to play all major scales in four octaves, as well as two selections of contrasting styles from memory.
 Repertoire should be selected from standard piano literature and represent at least the difficulty level of a Bach two-part invention or the first movement of a sonata by Mozart.
 Sight-reading will be included in the audition.
 The student is expected to demonstrate basic technique and show potential for further development.

-Harp – The student should be prepared to play two contrasting works from the standard repertory, e.g., Dussek: Sonatas; Bach-Grandjany: Largo from Violin Sonata No. 6; Dello Joio: Bagatelles.
+Harp – The student should be prepared to play two contrasting works from the standard repertory, e.g., Dussek: Sonatas, Bach-Grandjany: Largo from Violin Sonata No. 6, Dello Joio: Bagatelles.

 1120 N Ocoee Street